 - Improves organizational communication

-- Reaffirms the value of building effective relationships
+- Reaffirms value of building effective relationships

 - Preserves corporate knowledge